code-pushup/cli/packages/cli/docs/custom-plugins.md

 codebase.

 1. Use the template from the section [Plugin Structure](#Plugin-Structure) as a starting point and fill in the correct information for the plugin metadata.
-2. Add the `directory` property to the plugin options and use the plugin in you config file.
+2. Add the `directory` property to the plugin options and use the plugin in your config file.

 ```typescript
 // file-size.plugin.ts